Pope Francis Preparatory School: Cathedral High School

 In an effort to consolidate the Diocese's educational resources in the wake of increasing financial difficulties, Cathedral High School was selected to host the newly established St. Michael's Academy, which hosted students from Grades 6 to 8.
 From 2008 to 2009, Cathedral was extensively remodeled to accommodate the new facility, which occupied a full wing of the main school facility.

 On June 1, 2011, Cathedral High School was severely damaged in the tornado that struck Springfield, Massachusetts.
 The building was declared a total loss.
-The students had finished the remainder of the 2010–2011 school year at Elms College, located in Chicopee, Massachusetts.
 The school was based out of Memorial Elementary School in neighboring Wilbraham, Massachusetts from the 2011–2012 school year until 2016.
-Demolition of the original Cathedral High School building was completed in 2015.
+Demolition of the school was completed in 2015.
+The same year, it was announced that Cathedral High School would merge with Holyoke Catholic High School in Chicopee to form a new regional Catholic school.
+Before merging, the school enrollment had fallen to approximately 250 students; 70% of the students were from Springfield itself.